 Taxation of turnover requires intensive attention

 A particular challenge in trading online cross-border is the taxation of sales.
-The different EU member states have different VAT rates, delivery thresholds, registrations, and liability risks.
+The EU member states have different VAT rates, delivery thresholds, registrations, and liability risks.
 It also needs to be considered where merchants have to pay VAT on their sales – whether in their country or the country where they sell their products but have neither a branch nor a warehouse.
 It becomes even more complicated if the goods are not only sold from one member state to another, but are also temporarily stored in another member state.
 At the beginning of 2020, four quick fixes came into force to improve and further harmonise the VAT system of the European Union.

 Nevertheless, there are still cases that still need to be regulated.
 A standardisation of tax rates within the European Union is not planned for the foreseeable future.
 This is where eClear helps: The full-service solution ClearVAT enables online merchants who deliver to other EU countries to settle VAT claims automatically and comply with the law.
-This has the advantage for the merchant that he does not have to register with the tax authorities in the countries of destination and evaluate the respective tax rates himself; furthermore, he is not exposed to the risk of an audit abroad.
+This offers the advantage for the merchant that he can register with the tax authorities in the countries of destination and evaluate the respective tax rates himself; furthermore, he is not exposed to the risk of an audit abroad.

 We are sorry that this post was not useful for you!